 Business Intelligence

 In Pentaho Data Catalog, within the Business Intelligence section, you can manage and explore metadata from various third-party business intelligence (BI) tools.
-BI tools, like Tableau, connect different data sources to create visual reports and dashboards that facilitate informed decision-making.
+BI tools, like Tableau and Power BI, connect different data sources to create visual reports and dashboards that facilitate informed decision-making.

 Tableau server